caiovini64/old-taskee/README.md

 - [x] The user can sign in with your account
 - [x] The user can create an account
-- [ ] The user can sign in with a Google account
 - [x] The user can create tasks
 - [ ] The user can delete your tasks
 - [ ] The user can update your tasks